 And even if the eventual ruling is against a claim of indirect discrimination, the ECJ remains just one of two legal avenues open to these two employees – they can also take an ECtHR claim.
 And I can’t see how the ECtHR can rule in a different way here to how it did in the Eweida case.

-Headlines saying the ECJ has allowed employees to ban headscarves are premature at best and completely wrong at worst.
+Headlines saying the ECJ has allowed employers to ban headscarves are premature at best and completely wrong at worst.